scijs/poly-roots/README.md

 For a blazing fast variant that might struggle in corner cases (like closely-spaced roots), see [durand-kerner](https://github.com/scijs/durand-kerner).

 ## Credits

+Since this inherits a lot from `cpoly.f90` and `cpoly.f90` in turn inherits from CACM 419, I'm afraid that it may be subject to the [ACM Software License Agreement](http://www.acm.org/publications/policies/softwarecrnotice)

 (c) 2015 Ricky Reusser.
 MIT License